KatherineMulder/ITPR7.508-Business-Application-Programming-Semester-One-2024/Design/Software Design document.md

 For each functionality: <br>
 1. The first stage of initial set-up: <br>
 •	Analysis: The initial setup process is crucial as it sets the foundation for the entire mortgage management system.
 Users need to input key details accurately to ensure the calculations and management of their mortgage are done correctly.
-•	Reflection: To address this business issue the system must prioritize simplicity and straightforwardness in the setup process.
+•	Reflection: To address this business issue, the system must prioritize simplicity and straightforwardness in the setup process.
 Providing clear guidance and validation checks can help mitigate errors and ensure users start their mortgage journey smoothly.

 2. Update mortgage: <br>
 •	Analysis: Changes in financial circumstances or loan terms are common occurrences for mortgage holders.
 Users need the flexibility to update their mortgage details easily and accurately within the system.